EmmanuelADAM/jade/protocols/requests/readme.md

 sends a requests  (a sum : "34+12+45" for example) to  [AgentRequestResponder](https://github.com/EmmanuelADAM/jade/blob/english/protocols/requests/agents/AgentRequestResponder.java) agents that agree to answer or refuse.
-- The AchieveRE  protocol obliges the recipients to respond (refusal, error, agreement) and to inform of a result in case of agreement.
+- The AchieveRE  protocol obliges the recipients to respond (refusal, error, agreement) and to inform of a result if  agreement.
 - The sender must therefore plan to process these different return messages.
-The use of protocol facilitates this support of exchanges
+A protocol facilitates this support of exchanges
 - [LaunchAgents](https://https://github.com/EmmanuelADAM/jade/blob/english/protocols/requests/launch/LaunchAgents.
   java) : **main class**, launches Jade and creates 10 agents: 1 Sender, 10 responders.